circlefin/verite/packages/docs/verite/developers/revoke-a-credential.md

 ## Example of a Revocable Credential

 Below is an [example from Status List 2021](https://w3c-ccg.github.io/vc-status-list-2021/#revocationlist2021) demonstrating what a Revocable Credential might look like.
-Note the addition of `credentialStatus` with several fields:
+Note the addition of `credentialStatus` object with several fields:

 ```json
 {